Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Numerical experiments

 \subsection{Classification of multivariate shapes: a cardiomegaly detection problem}

-In this section, we illustrate the practical relevance of our methodology by applying it to a real-world classification problem: detecting cardiomegaly from chest X-ray data.
-Cardiomegaly refers to an abnormal enlargement of the heart, which manifests on radiographic images as the heart occupying more than half of the thoracic width (see Figure~\ref{card}).
-This condition is clinically significant, as it may indicate underlying heart diseases such as heart failure or arrhythmia, which can lead to severe complications including sudden cardiac arrest.
-Early and accurate detection is therefore essential.
+We now illustrate the practical relevance of the proposed methodology by applying it to a real-world classification problem: detecting cardiomegaly from chest X-ray images.
+Cardiomegaly refers to an abnormal enlargement of the heart, which manifests on radiographic images as the heart occupying more than half of the thoracic width.
+This condition is clinically important, as it may indicate underlying heart diseases such as heart failure or arrhythmia.

-We base our analysis on the chexmask dataset \citep{gaggion2024chexmask}, which contains 657,566 segmented masks derived from several large-scale public databases (ChestX-ray8, CheXpert, MIMIC-CXR-JPG, PadChest, and VinDr-CXR).
-In this study, we focus on samples from the ChestX-ray8 subset \citep{wang2017}, which includes associated pathology labels, enabling supervised learning.
+Our analysis is based on the CheXmask dataset \citep{gaggion2024chexmask}, which contains segmented masks derived from several large-scale chest X-ray databases.
+We focus on the ChestX-ray8 subset \citep{wang2017}, which provides pathology labels that allow supervised learning.

-Each segmented image in the dataset consists of a multivariate planar curve, with $p=3$ components corresponding to the contours of the heart and the left and right lungs.
-This structure makes the dataset a natural setting for multivariate shape analysis.

-As illustrated in Figure~\ref{card}, the distinction between healthy and cardiomegalic patients can be subtle: there is high variability in both the shape and the deformations of the anatomical structures, making automated classification challenging.